Panzerschreck

-The Panzerschreck was designed as a lightweight infantry anti-tank weapon and was an enlarged copy of the American bazooka.
+The Panzerschreck was designed as a lightweight infantry anti-tank weapon and was essentially an enlarged copy of the American bazooka.
 The weapon was shoulder-launched and fired a fin-stabilized rocket with a shaped-charge warhead.
-It was made in smaller numbers than the Panzerfaust, which was a light, disposable anti-tank weapon that used a system not unlike those of recoilless rifles.
+It was made in much smaller numbers than the Panzerfaust, which was a light, disposable anti-tank weapon that used a system akin to recoilless rifles.

 History

 The Panzerschreck development was initially based on the American "bazooka", captured during the Tunisian campaign, November 1942.
-The Panzerschreck was larger and heavier than its American counterpart – the Panzerschreck had an 88 mm calibre, compared to the 60 mm calibre of the bazooka – which meant that it could penetrate thicker armor, but also produced more smoke when firing.
+The Panzerschreck was larger and heavier than its American counterpart – the Panzerschreck had an 88 mm calibre, compared to the 57 mm calibre of the bazooka – allowing it to penetrate thicker armour, but also required a larger motor, creating more smoke when firing.

 Calibre 88 mm was selected as the existing RPzB.
 Gr.
 4312 for 8.8 cm Raketenwerfer 43 was reused for Panzerschreck.
 Warhead and fuzing was carried over, but the rocket motor's housing needed lengthening from 490 mm to 650 mm to accommodate the longer rocket motor.
 Raketenwerfer 43 had percussion firing, whereas for the Panzerschreck an electrical priming was selected, forming standard grenade RPzB.
 Gr.
 4322.
 Other munitions were developed, including drill dummy, practice live rocket with inert warhead and standard grenade with improved contact system.

 The earliest production model of the RPzB 54 was 164 cm long and weighed about 9.25 kg when empty.
 Unlike the rockets used in American bazookas which extinguished before leaving the tube, the RPzB rockets kept burning for about 2 m after exiting the tube.
 Users were instructed to wear heavy gloves, a protective poncho and a gas mask without a filter to protect them from the heat of the backblast when the weapon was fired.
 Improvised shields were made to protect the user and in February 1944, the RPzB 54 was fitted with an official blast shield to protect the operator which made the weapon heavier, weighing 11 kg empty.
 Small numbers of the shortened RPzB 54/1 were later produced.
 It had an improved rocket, a shorter barrel, and a range increased to about 180 m.